Stabbing boxes with finitely many axis-parallel lines and flats: Introduction

-Even though the above theorem gives a colorful generalization of Theorem~\ref{thm-main-theorem} but it is natural to ask if even a {\em stronger colorful} variant along the lines given below also holds:
+Given Theorem~\ref{thm-main-theorem} and Theorem~\ref{thm-colorful-main-theorem}, it is natural to ask if even a {\em stronger colorful} variant along the lines given below also holds:

-Note that the above statement is written in a contrapositive form with respect to the statements of say Theorems~\ref{thm-main-theorem} and \ref{thm-colorful-main-theorem}.
-We give an explicit collection of families of boxes in $\mathbb{R}^{d}$ showing the infeasibility of the above statement. \begin{theorem}[Impossibility of strong colorful generalization of Theorem~\ref{thm-main-theorem}] For all $d\in\N$ and $0 \leq k< d$, there exists an infinite sequence $\left\{\cF_{n}\right\}_{n \in \mathbb{N}}$ of families of boxes in $\RR^{d}$ satisfying the following properties: \begin{itemize} \item for all $n \in \mathbb{N}$, $\cF_{n}$ does not have a finite size axis-parallel $k$-transversal, and
+In the next theorem, we construct a sequence of families of boxes in $\mathbb{R}^{d}$ showing the infeasibility of the above statement. \begin{restatable}[Impossibility of strong colorful generalization of Theorem~\ref{thm-main-theorem}]{theorem}{impossibility} For all $d\in\N$ and $0 \leq k< d$, there exists an infinite sequence $\left\{\cF_{n}\right\}_{n \in \mathbb{N}}$ of families of boxes in $\RR^{d}$ satisfying the following properties: \begin{itemize} \item for all $n \in \mathbb{N}$, $\cF_{n}$ does not have a finite size axis-parallel $k$-transversal, and